-8.2 OCCUPATIONAL HEALTH & SAFETY (OHS)
+8.2 Occupational Health & Safety (OHS)

-Occupational Health and Safety is not only the responsibility of the unit but a function that is applicable at all Strategic Business Units.
+Occupational Health and Safety it's not only the responsibility of the unit but a function that is applicable at all Strategic Business Units.
 Occupational Health and Safety is about compliance issues that not only include the Occupational Health and Safety Act but the compliance factor stretch over a variety of legislations including Mine Health and Safety and Railway Safety Regulator Act.